mimecast/robin/doc/case.md

 - `verify` - _(List, String, Regex)_ List of regex matches to verify bottom most needed logs received.
 Provides stability when MTA takes more time.
 - `match` - _(List of List, String, Regex)_ Regex assertions to run against log lines.
 Multiple expressions can run on the same line.
 All must match.
 - `refuse` - _(List of List, String, Regex)_ The opposite of match.
 Will stop and error on first match.
-- `magic` - _(List of Map, String, Regex)_ Collect matching group 1 or whole patters into magic variable.
+- `magic` - _(List of Map, String, Regex)_ Collect matching group 1 or whole patterns into magic variable.

 ### Basic example.